Samuel Dunn (mathematician): Death and legacy

 He died in January 1794.
 His will, dated 5 January 1794, was proved at London, on 20 January by his kinsman, William Dunn, officer of excise of London (registered in P.C.C., 16, Holman).
 Therein he describes himself as "teacher of the mathematics and master for the longitude at sea", and desires to be buried "in the parish church belonging to the place where I shall happen to inhabit a little time before my decease".
 He names seven relations to whom he left £20 each; but to his wife, Elizabeth Dunn, "who hath withdrawn herself from me near thirty years, the sum only of ten pounds".
 No children are mentioned.
 His library and instruments were sold at auction.

 He also requested the corporation of Crediton to provide always and have a master of the school at the foot of Bowden Hill residing therein, of the church of England, but not in holy orders, an able teacher of writing, navigation, the lunar method of taking the longitude at sea, planning, drawing, and surveying, with all mathematical science.
 For this purpose he left £30 a year.
 Six boys were to be taught, with a preference to his own descendants.
-The stock thus bequeathed produced in 1823 dividends amounting to £25 4/- per annum, the school being known by the name of Dunn's School.
+The stock thus bequeathed produced in 1823 dividends amounting to £25 4/- per annum, the school being known as Dunn's School.